Cascading Country, State and City Kendo UI Dropdowns

 Initializing the second state dropdown

 Here, we are using the Id as the value of the dropdown and the state name as the label.
-We are also setting the autobind argument to false as we want to control when to fire off this dropdown based upon an event.
+We are also setting the auto bind argument to false as we want to control when to fire off this dropdown based on an event.
 This is necessary for all of the dependent dropdowns.
-Our change event is going to call another function that will save the selected value into the hidden form and we will cover that next.
-Finally, we are setting the state menu to select the first item in the list (select(0)) which will set the dropdown to display our 'Select State...' hint.
+Our change event will call another function that will save the selected value into the hidden form, and we will cover that next.
+Finally, we are setting the state menu to select the first item in the list (select(0)), which will set the dropdown to display our 'Select State...' hint.

 // Create the state dropdown list